Myjoyysr/DigiFab2020/README.md

 # Week 1
 First thing to do was obviously the formation of our group.
-We formed a group of four, with two it-students, one psysichs student and one information sciences student.
+We formed a group of four, with two it-students, one physichs student and one information sciences student.
 So our group has nice diversity, which we believe will help us through the course.

 After getting to know each other a bit, we took a moment to think of the ideas for the project.
 First thing was, that we all wanted to do something else than basic running alarm clock.
 First two ideas that came up were some sort of sweeping machine and a mechanical drummer.
 Because those were all we came up with, we decide to think individually a few ideas and meet next week for more planning.